Run this cell to set up packages for lecture.

 - The aggregation method is applied individually to each column.

-- If it doesn't make sense to use the aggregation method on a column, the column is dropped from the output.
+- If it doesn't make sense to use the aggregation method on a column, you will get an error or nonsensical result.

 - Common aggregation methods include